 Parish Primary Religious Education (PPRE)

 This is for primary age children who do not attend a Catholic school.
 The parish PPRE programme is held on Tuesday evenings starting at 6.00pm at St Gregory's Parish Centre.
-Wendy James provides the lessons for the children at two different levels.
+Wendy Martin provides the lessons for the children at two different levels.
 To learn more about this please ring the parish office.

 Passionist Family Groups